 Currently, he works with a Fujifilm XT-3 because he is familiar with the ergonomics of the camera.
 His love for the analogue experience never stopped.
 Lately, he got himself a Mamiya C3 Professional.
 6×6 medium format film camera.
 He likes how the limitations of the technology slows down his working process and makes him look more precisely and create a more intimate picture that leave an emotional impact.

 The exhibitions: How You Look At It (Sprengel Museum, Hannover 2000) and Das Versprechen Der Photographie (Kestner Gesellschaft, Hannover 1999) introduced to him the work of Gary Winogrand, William Eggleston, Lee Friedlander.

 These American street photographers inspired him to portray the everyday people, pay attention to subjects that are often overlooked or seemed to be forgotten and document the ordinary life.

-He transferred this experiences into his work today when he is aiming for natural looking pictures that have an authentic energy.
+He transferred these experiences into his work today, as he is aiming for natural looking pictures that have a natural look and an authentic energy.

 In 2020 Ingo Hampe’s interests shifted to visual story telling.
 He studied narrative photography and therapeutic photography.